muckblog/muckblog.github.io/_posts/2024-02-03-bond-on-location.md

 [![Moonraker]({{site.url}}/assets/images/2024/02/MR14-A.jpg)]({{site.url}}/assets/images/2024/02/MR14-A.jpg)

 Last up is Casino Royale, Daniel Craig’s first outing as Bond back in 2006.
 The final twenty minutes of the film is set mainly in Venice, after Bond resigns from MI6 and travels together with Vesper where she ultimately betrays him.
-Y’know, that bit that a lot of people forget about and feel like it’s a bit tacked on and weirdly paced.
+Y’know, that bit that a lot of people forget about or feel like it’s a bit tacked on and weirdly paced.
 Personally I like the ending scenes set in Venice but I do admit it does feel a bit superfluous at times, two hours into the film already.

 Anyway once Bond realises that Vesper has stolen the poker winnings, he searches across a chaotic St. Mark’s Square and just about catches a glimpse of her red dress through the crowds.